JFreegman/ToxBot/README.md

 Although current functionality is barebones, it will be easy to expand the bot to act in more comprehensive ways once Tox group chats are fully implemented (e.g. admin duties); this was the main motivation behind creating a proper Tox bot.

 ## Controlling
-In order to control the bot you must add your Tox ID to the masterkeys file.
+In order to control the bot you must add your Tox ID to the `masterkeys` file in your base directory.
 Once you add the bot as a friend, you can send it [privileged commands](https://github.com/JFreegman/ToxBot/blob/master/commands.txt) as normal messages; there is no front-end.

-Note: ToxBot will automatically accept a groupchat invite from a master.
+ToxBot will automatically accept groupchat invites from a master.

 ### Non-privileged commands
 * `help` - Print this message